Scenic Route 100 Byway

 The View from Vermont's Main Street

 The Byway also provides top-notch dining and lodging, ample opportunities to explore history and culture, and shopping for one-of-a-kind art, craft and hand-crafted fine and rustic furniture.
-Don’t let the length of the Byway – 146 miles – intimidate you.
-Take your time exploring all the Scenic Route 100 Byway has to offer.
+Take your time exploring all 146 miles of discoveries the Scenic Route 100 Byway has to offer.

 Arts & Culture

-There are wonderful opportunities to visit galleries and shops featuring handmade furniture, ceramic wares, antiques and contemporary art.
-You'll find treasures similar to what you’d expect at an urban gallery.
+Opportunities abound to visit galleries and shops featuring handmade furniture, ceramic wares, antiques and contemporary art.
 There’s also the oldest craft school in America, live theater venues, and classical music.
+However you choose to experience it, Vermont's Scenic Route 100 Byway promises inspiration.